Lake Braies, also known as "Pragser Wildsee", in the province of Bolzano, is one of the most popular tourist destinations near Cortina d'Ampezzo.

 Lake Braies is about 50 kilometers (31 mi) from Cortina d'Ampezzo.
 To reach it, simply take the state highway towards Dobbiaco/Toblach and, from there, turn left and follow Brunico/Bruneck.
 After about an hour's drive you'll reach the junction toward Lago di Braies - Pragser Wildsee, a small traffic circle.
 Since the detour is not exactly intuitive, remember to keep left.

 In case the road is closed, it is still possible to use public transportation, which is strongly recommended in all official media of the province of Bolzano.
 In this case it might be interesting to park the car at Dobbiaco, and take the Line 442 that will bring you directly to Lake Braies.
-To confirm that everything has remained the same and for any additional information, please visit the official lake page.
+To confirm that everything has remained the same, or for any additional information, you can visit the official website of Lake Braies, also known as Pragser Wildsee, as you like.

 Once the visit to the lake is over, on the way back, we would recommend a small detour that hardly anyone talks about.
 It involves a visit to a local business, the Alpe Pragas.